karl-soderberg/DiversityTracker/Questions.md

 # Do you feel that there are equal opportunities for advancement and recognition regardless of gender?
 (Yes/No/Not sure)

 # How satisfied are you with the work-life balance provided by our company?
 (Very dissatisfied/Dissatisfied/Satisfied/Very satisfied)

+# How likely are you to recommend our company as a great place to work to others?
+(Not likely at all/Unlikely/Likely/Very likely)